 - One could interpret the Warden from Superjail! as being this.
 Despite his Psychotic Manchild personality and propensity for ridiculous schemes, one should remember that he is still a totalitarian dictator who runs every nook and cranny of his domain with complete disregard for its imprisoned inhabitants.
 Anyone who disobeys his orders or even question his ideas (I'm looking at you Jared) is either completely ignored, bullied until they comply, or even outright killed if they hinder his "controlled chaos".

 - Also happens when he replaces his faithful robot, Jailbot, with a more advanced model named Jailbot 2.0.
 Said robot was completely dedicated to organizing the prison as much as possible, sterilizing its rowdy and chaotic environment and even disobeying its own creator for the sake of cold-hard efficiency.

 - Twilight Sparkle from My Little Pony: Friendship Is Magic though a low key one at best.
-Princess Celstia had sent her to Ponyville in the hopes of easing her off of this as well as learning the meaning of friendship.
+Princess Celestia had sent her to Ponyville in the hopes of easing her off of this as well as learning the meaning of friendship.
 Though it was mostly successful, the other ponies still sometimes have to deal with Twilight's Super OCD tendencies and occasionally pious attitude.

 - 3rd season Big Bad of Teen Titans Brother Blood has this, big time.
 Put bluntly, Blood has mind-control powers, and doesn't like it when his targets break free or resist.
 This is what leads to his obsession with Cyborg, as noted by the creators on the DVD commentary; Brother Blood has finally met someone who can't be controlled, and it gets under his skin so much that Blood goes to extremes to find out what's causing that.